Table of Contents

 This is where Gemma and Craig (Two Scots Abroad) stayed for their big Scottish wedding party (they eloped to Austin, Texas) and family members bumped into the Celtic football team.
 Compare prices at TripAdvisor.

-As areas in Edinburgh go, this is one of my favourites.
+As areas in Edinburgh go, this is one of my favorites.

 The Sunday afternoon market promotes local artisan items and fresh produce.